Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Implementation and Results

 \subsection{Estimating Accessibility Values}

-To estimate the accessibility from static pose A to static pose B, we initialize the robot with static pose A. Then we send a command to the PD controllers with the joint positions of B as the target positions.
-After the robot enters static equilibrium, we check whether the state of robot is close to the state of B. If these two states are close enough, we record the time cost $t$ and the estimated accessibility from A to B is $e^{-t}$.
-If these two states are not close enough or the robot is still moving after 3 seconds, we set the accessibility from A to B to be $10^{-8}$ instead of zero because all the sampled static poses re assumed to be accessibile.
+To estimate the accessibility from static pose A to static pose B, we initialized the robot with static pose A. Then we sent a command to the PD controllers with the joint positions of B as the target positions.
+If the robot entered static equilibrium within 3 seconds, we checked whether the state of robot was close to the state of B. If these two states were close enough, we recorded the time cost $t$ and the estimated accessibility from A to B was $e^{-t}$.
+Otherwise, we set the accessibility to be $10^{-8}$ instead of zero because all the sampled static poses are assumed to be accessible.

 We randomly selected 1k samples from the sampled static poses.
 With $12\times$ multiprocessing, we obtained the 1M accessibility values for the 1k$\times$1k accessibility matrix within 20 hours on an ordinary desktop machine.